LCC Cyanobacteria Monitoring Program Well Underway

 Hats off to the great group of dedicated cyanobacteria monitoring volunteers who are reporting on water quality from over 100 Lake Champlain shoreline locations and inland lakes.
 LCC has trained nearly 300 individuals this season to identify cyanobacteria, including state and municipal recreational staff and water treatment system operators.
 Monitors assess conditions at least weekly (and more frequently when there are blooms) from mid-June through early fall.
 LCC staff and partners review and vet reports daily and make them available on the cyanobacteria data tracker map housed on the Vermont Department of Health website.
 All you need is an internet connection to keep apprised of the latest reports.
 Once you get to the data tracking map, select a lake or a section of Lake Champlain and then click on the dot.
 The date of the last monitoring report and status of conditions will appear.
 Green dots indicate generally safe conditions, yellow dots note low alerts, and red dots highlight high alerts.
 The low and high alert ratings don't change until the next report is filed.

-Sign up online to get our cyanobacteria reports delivered to your inbox.
+<link lcc-at-work algae-in-lake cyanobacteria-weekly-report-subscription _blank>Sign up online to get our cyanobacteria reports delivered to your inbox.
 They include an update on conditions at all our monitoring locations and are emailed weekly during the summer through the end of September.
 LCC developed the Lake Champlain cyanobacteria monitoring program in 2003/2004 and has overseen the citizen-based effort ever since.
 The focus of the program is to raise awareness of the issue, build a database of information on bloom frequency, and identify and publicize any potential health hazards.
 The information gathered will help us better understand the triggers for blooms and aid in the work to reduce their frequency.

 Help Raise Awareness About Cyanobacteria